 The median round sizes dipped in the recent years as venture capitalists readjusted their investment appetite following 2021 rush.
 We expect the median deal sizes to stay largely unchanged, as the multi-billion investment rounds will not translate into bread-and-butter AI companies.

-As of the most recent data in 2023, we see that:
+As of the most recent data in 2024 (Jan to Sep), we see that:

 AI startup valuations – by funding rounds